 COMPUTER SCIENCE & ENGINEERING

-The Computer Science & Engineering (CSE) curriculum in Middle School is designed to allow Browning students the opportunity to take ownership of their technological skills and begin applying them in meaningful ways that enhance their own learning.
-Through a 1-to-1 iPad program in 5th grade, we teach students how to use our online course management system, Moodle, and Google Apps.
+The computer science and engineering curriculum in the Middle School is designed to allow Browning boys the opportunity to take ownership of their technological skills and begin applying them in meaningful ways that enhance their own learning.
+Through a 1-to-1 Chromebook program, we teach students how to use our online course management system (Veracross) and Google Apps.
 In each grade, students have the opportunity to reinforce their computer science, robotics, design, and engineering skills.
-During these years, students take the basic skills learned in Lower School and focus on the thinking necessary to apply them to real-world problems.
-By the end of Middle School, Browning students will have a deep understanding of how innovative technology can be used to positively impact their daily lives.
+During these years, students take the basic skills learned in Lower School and focus on the thinking necessary to apply them to engaging challenges.
+By the end of Middle School, Browning students will have a deep understanding that innovative technology can be used to positively impact their daily lives.